Missing Frameworks in High-Stakes Academic Work: How Misreading Happens

 When a structure is not immediately apparent in a proposal, portfolio, or manuscript, external reviewers do not pause to search for it.
 They apply their own interpretive frameworks.
 They rely on default disciplinary logics, reference familiar examples, and reduce complexity to make decisive assessments.

-This is not a failure of attention or care; it is how evaluation functions under constraint.
+This is not a failure of attention or care; it is how evaluation functions under constraint, particularly within institutional review processes that require comparison, ranking, and justification across limited time and attention.
 Even the most rigorous work can be misread if its organizational framework is absent or unclear.

 Why Misreading Is Predictable